 - (2) Applicants must acknowledge a clear criminal background check.
 Assessment may be requested by the student's externship site. - (3) The admissions process includes an interview evaluation with accepted students being those who have been evaluated by admissions and administration and who have demonstrated they can benefit from the instruction offered.
 The college may deny admission to an otherwise qualified candidate and no single factor may eliminate or guarantee admission.
-Admission decisions are consistently applied and properly documented.
+Admission decisions are consistently applied and properly documented in accordance with established policies.